Joolean14/oscillators/README.md

-# oscillators
+# Oscillators

-Web Audio Api
+Oscillators is an exercise to see how the basics of the Web Audio API work with no added libraries.